Skip to main content

 AIMS AND LEARNING OUTCOMES

-During the course, the student will learn:
+At the end of the course, the student will be able to explain:

 • The principles of nanomaterial chemistry and the main properties of nanometric or nanostructured materials, including the most common characterization techniques.